The Unconsoled: Summary

 Over days, Ryder is ushered from place to place, accidentally arriving for appointments never made, while missing appointments that Stratmann explicitly arranged.
 At the same time, he promises to advocate for Gustav and his fraternity of fellow hotel porters in his address.
 Ryder also evaluates the piano skill of Stephan, the Hoffmans' son, endorsing his plan to perform a difficult piece on Thursday night.
-Believing that his noncommittal to piano studies caused his parents' marriage to break down, Stephan hopes to redeem himself, despite learning too late that his mother dislikes his chosen piece.
+Believing that being noncommittal to piano studies caused his parents' marriage to break down, Stephan hopes to redeem himself, despite learning too late that his mother dislikes his chosen piece.
 Amidst all this, Ryder is surprised by the reminder that his elderly parents, who require caretakers, will arrive for a stay in the city.
 As Thursday night approaches, Ryder struggles to compose his address, practice for his recital, and confirm his parents' arrival and accommodation.

 Ryder is further delayed when Gustav suddenly falls to ill health, while Brodsky, after his persistent overtures to Collins prove futile, relapses to drink with Hoffman's approval, and crashes his bicycle.
 Ryder chaperones Sophie and Boris to Gustav, then impatiently leaves them.
 A doctor performs an emergency amputation of Brodsky's leg, not noticing that it was a prosthetic all along.
 At the concert hall, even though his parents cannot bear to watch his performance, Stephan perseveres in his recital and is applauded.
 Brodsky, comically using an ironing board as a crutch, conducts the orchestra while drunk, one-legged and bleeding, humiliating himself and being publicly spurned by Collins.
 Hoffman, likewise chastened by his own failure, grovels before his unsympathetic wife.
 Stephan, gaining newfound confidence, plans to seek his fortunes outside the city.

 Still intent on performing for his parents despite the derailed concert, Ryder confronts Stratmann, but realizes that unlike the rest of his schedule, his parents' visit had been his own initiative.
 He also learns that his parents visited this city long ago without him ever knowing.
 Meanwhile, Gustav has died, trusting to the end that Ryder would speak on the porters' behalf.
 Shrugging off his own negligence, Ryder follows Sophie and Boris to a departing tram.
 A fellow passenger, reminiscing about Ryder's parents' past visit, fails to remember any impression of Ryder's father, while Sophie finally forsakes Ryder for his absence at Gustav's passing.
 Ryder is consoled by the fellow passenger, and partakes contentedly in a breakfast buffet being served aboard the tram.